University Counseling Center | Lester Hall, 2nd Floor

 The University Counseling Center embraces a philosophy of acceptance and respect.

 We provide compassion and support for each other, and for the community in which we serve.
 We work to create a warm, welcoming environment that expresses respect for the individual and their relationships.
 We hold a belief in the self-determination and growth of the individual.
 We seek to create and maintain a dynamic environment that allows for a sense of safety and trust to build in our clients ─ and ourselves.
 We adopt a holistic view of ourselves – from being providers of direct services for University students and faculty, to meeting the broader individual needs of every client.

 Privacy & Professionalism

 At the University Counseling Center (UCC), you will find a team of dedicated professionals who strive to offer the best care possible in an atmosphere of acceptance and respect.
-We offer our services in accordance with the legal limits of confidentiality prescribed by the State of Mississippi, and with the direction of the Code of Ethics of the American Counseling Association, American Psychological Association, and the National Association of Social Workers.
-No record of counseling is contained in any academic, educational, or personnel file.
-No information, written or oral, is released to other persons without the client’s written permission.
-By law, limitations of confidentiality include when there is risk of imminent harm to self or others.
+We offer our services in accordance with the legal limits of confidentiality prescribed by the State of Mississippi, The Health Insurance Portability and Accountability Act (HIPAA), and with the direction of the Code of Ethics of the American Counseling Association, American Psychological Association, and the National Association of Social Workers.

 The Counseling Center is staffed by licensed, professional counselors and social workers, as well as Graduate Assistant student counselors from the Counseling, Psychology, and Social Work programs.
 The UCC provides a variety of counseling services, including individual and group sessions, for diverse mental health concerns using a brief therapy model.
 Services for students are free and confidential.